Ch3ri0ur/berrymse/README.md

 The webpage will show a live video stream with approximately 200ms of latency.
 The browser will buffer frames, providing a lookback window.

+## Settings

+Bitrate on default width height at least 1 400 000, if lower it will break

+width height seam to not work